-The Trustees of BOAT are appointed by the Diocese of Chichester Education Trust
+The Trustees of BOAT are appointed by the Members

 Jenny Barnard-Langston JP BA (Hons), MA, DipCouns, NLG - Chair of Trustees

 Bishop Otter Academy Trust aims to provide an exciting environment for children to enjoy a holistic education founded on Christian principles.
 Jenny is passionate about equity of education for all youngsters, offering them the optimum life chances; she has a thirty-year history of involvement in education provision in Sussex, as a policymaker and is an experienced Chair of Governors.

-Jenny has served as a chair of governors in primary, secondary and special schools and FE colleges, and is designated by the DfE as a National Leader for Governance (NG).
-Jenny is a consultant governance & leadership trainer working with Local Authorities and Academy Trusts She uses her skills to support Chairs of Governors and develop capacity within governing bodies; she also serves as a Magistrate on Sussex Central Bench.
+Jenny has served as a chair of governors in primary, secondary and special schools and FE colleges, and is designated by the National Governor Association as a National Leader for Governance (NG).
+Jenny is a consultant governance & leadership trainer working with Local Authorities and Academy Trusts She uses her skills to support Chairs of Governors and develop capacity within governing bodies.

 Jenny is a founder Trustee of a Sussex based charity, Tony Barnard Foundation (TBF), which seeks to enhance the quality of life for children and adults with Learning Difficulties and where appropriate, their carers.
 She enjoys life to the full, seizing opportunities to share her skills and encouraging others to have opportunities to extend themselves and their quality of life.

-Christine is committed to the Christian ethos of CofE schools which includes a responsibility to provide an inclusive education for local children.
-She also recognises the importance of schools working together in partnership to bring about school improvement and initiated termly meetings for Chairs of Deanery schools to increase collaboration.
+Christine is committed to the christian ethos of Church of England schools which includes a responsibility to provide an inclusive education for local children.
+She also supports schools working together to bring about school improvement and has initiated governor collaboration between schools.

-Matt Davis: Matt is the Chair of Shoreham Community Trust, joint Chair of Adur Churches Forum and Lead Pastor at Emmanuel.
+Matt is the Chair of Shoreham Community Trust, Chair of Adur Churches Forum and Lead Pastor at Emmanuel.
 He has a wealth of experience in Project Management, Communication & PR and Strategic planning.
 Matt is also knowledgeable about Charity governance.
-Matt has recently formed a consortium to begin to develop a concept for another community / educational centre in the Shoreham area, in partnership with many community groups, businesses and potentially the proposed St Clement CE Primary Academy.
+Matt leads the 'Care for Our City' team as part of his wider role within Emmanuel (Shoreham Site), overseeing multiple social action projects and teams across the region.

-As a pastor at Emmanuel, Shoreham, Matt is acutely aware of the importance of Safeguarding, welfare and accountability and developing good relationships with other churches and community groups.
+As a pastor at Emmanuel and Safeguard Lead, Matt is acutely aware of the importance of Safeguarding, welfare and accountability and developing good relationships with other churches and community groups.

-He has a personal interest in the care and welfare of disadvantaged children, and Matt’s passion is to see these children have access to high quality care and education across Brighton and Hove and beyond.
+He has a personal interest in the care and welfare of disadvantaged children, being an adopter himself, and Matt’s passion is to see these children have access to high quality care and education across Brighton and Hove and beyond.